Nahov91/FEND-P8-Chill/README.md

 This is my submission for Project 8 at Udacity FEND Google Scholarship.
 Our job was to create a map web app with locations and information about the places.
 This information have to be fetched from a third party database.

 ## How to install this application?
 To install this program you have to have npm installed on your computer.
-You have to use these commands to run it :
+You have to use these commands in the console to run it :
 ```
 npm install
 npm start